stanford-policylab/opp/py/data_readme_template.md

 **Data notes**:
 - Nevada does not seem to record Ethnicity or have any records of Hispanic drivers, so we exclude it from our analysis.
+- Nevada does not record time of stop, making it ineligible for VOD analysis.
 - The violation field is a concatenation of two fields in the raw data: infraction codes and offense description.
 - Additional columns in the raw data that may be of interest: `Citation Number`.